Gopi Shankar Madurai: Transgender activism

 Shankar through Srishti Madurai helpline rescued several trans women from forced sex work and begging.
-Shankar also mentors the Transgender India forum India's first 24x7 holistic help and support discussion forum for intersex and transgender people, as well as their families.
+Ze also mentors the "Transgender India" forum, India's first 24/7 holistic help and support discussion forum for intersex and transgender people, as well as their families.

 Shankar and trans woman S. Swapna staged a protest in Madurai collectorate on 7 October 2013 demanding reservation and to permit alternate genders to appear for examinations conducted by TNPSC, UPSC, SSC and Bank Exams.
-Later, Swapna successfully moved the Madras High Court in 2013 seeking permission to write the TNPSC Group II exam as a ‘woman’ candidate.
+Later, Swapna successfully moved the Madras High Court in 2013 seeking permission to write the TNPSC Group II exam as a female candidate.

 As the south regional representative of National Council for Transgender Persons Gopi ensured justice for transgender persons on various civil and human rights related cases.
-Gopi ensured inheritance rights for Transgender people and invoked Transgender Persons (Protection of Rights) Act, 2019 along with The Protection of Children from Sexual Offences Act, Scheduled Caste and Scheduled Tribe (Prevention of Atrocities) Act, 1989 in several cases dealing with sexual abuse of gender non confirming children in the Southern states of India.
+Ze ensured inheritance rights for Transgender people and invoked Transgender Persons (Protection of Rights) Act, 2019 along with The Protection of Children from Sexual Offences Act, Scheduled Caste and Scheduled Tribe (Prevention of Atrocities) Act, 1989 in several cases dealing with sexual abuse of gender non-conforming children in the southern states of India.

-In March 2022, The Hindu newspaper reported that Shankar resigned from the post of the south regional representative of NCTP, citing bureaucratic harassment and insensitivity.
-The newspaper quoted Shankar saying that the ‘ceremonial’ position was not serving the needs of the transgender community.But later Shankar said to be not resign till the tenure is over and still continues as the statutory authority.
+In March 2022, newspaper The Hindu reported that Shankar resigned from the post of the south regional representative of NCTP, citing bureaucratic harassment and insensitivity.
+The newspaper quoted Shankar saying that the 'ceremonial' position was not serving the needs of the transgender community.
+Shankar later stated that ze would not resign until the end of the tenure and would continue to serve in the body.